- First Name

 - About Me

 Rosanne M. Baars, Ph.D.
-(2019), University of Amsterdam, is Lecturer in History at that university.
+(2019), University of Amsterdam, is a postdoctoral researcher at the University of Groningen.
 Her research focuses on the history of news and media, early modern France, diplomatic history, the Ottoman Empire and maritime history.

 - Recent Publications

 Rumours of Revolt.
 Civil War and the Emergence of a Transnational News Culture in France and the Netherlands, 1561-1598 (Brill, publication date 19 May 2021).

 My second book argues that the second half of the sixteenth century witnessed the gradual emergence of a transnational news culture in France and the Netherlands.
 It is the first study to offer a comparative analysis of the reception of news in France and the Netherlands, where most of the recent ‘news studies’ have focused on the production and dissemination of news.